 Air fry:

 400°F (204°C) for 6 minutes.
-Open the basket, use a tong to flip the skewers by holding the meat portion.
+Open the basket and use tongs to flip the skewers by holding the meat portion.
 Close the basket.
 Lower the temperature to 380°F (193°C) and air fry for 4 minutes.

 Grill:

 Preheat the grill to medium-high heat.
-Grill skewers over indirect heat for about 20 minutes until the internal temperature reaches a minimum of 165°F (73.9°C).
-When flipping the chicken, use a tong and hold the meat portion.
+Grill skewers over indirect heat for about 20 minutes, until the internal temperature reaches a minimum of 165°F (73.9°C).
+When flipping the chicken, use tongs and hold the meat portion.

 Video